graeme-winter/dials_tutorials/ccp4-york-2025/TLDR.md

 dials.merge scaled.expt scaled.refl
 ```

-This is only processing 120° of one of the data sets but on my laptop runs in about 12 minutes on my laptop.
+This is only processing 120° of one of the data sets but on my laptop runs in about 12 minutes.
 If you run this _before_ working through the tutorial you can spend the time playing with the viewers and looking at the log files (e.g. `less dials.index.log`) rather than waiting for the individual tasks to complete.